ldtteam/MinecoloniesWiki/source/items/multipiston.md

 The multi-piston looks like a smooth andesite block with a hole in each face.
 It lets you move multiple blocks at a time.

+The multi-piston can be crafted at the [Mechanic's Hut](../../source/buildings/mechanic).

 <br>

 ## The Multi-Piston's GUI